AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

   `aws ssm put-parameter --type "SecureString" --name "/aviatrix/controller/customer_id" --value "XXXXXXXXX" --region="us-east-1"`

-- for CoPilot initialization, if a specific service account is used, and the `copilot_username` and `copilot_email` variables are provided, then the service account password should be set in the AWS Systems Manager parameter store.
+- For CoPilot initialization, if a specific service account is used, and the `copilot_username` and `copilot_email` variables are provided, then the service account password should be set in the AWS Systems Manager parameter store.
 The path for the password may be provided via the `avx_copilot_password_ssm_path` variable, or the default path `/aviatrix/copilot/password` will be checked.
 The password should be stored in the region defined in the `avx_password_ssm_region` variable.
 Otherwise, the default region of `us-east-1` will be checked.
 If service account information is not provided via the `copilot_username` and the `copilot_email` variables, then the default `admin` account on the controller will be used as the service account to initialize the CoPilot.

   `aws ssm put-parameter --type "SecureString" --name "/aviatrix/copilot/password" --value "XXXXXXXXX" --region="us-east-1"`